Vanilla Simple Syrup

 What is simple syrup?

 Simple syrup is an easy-to-make liquid sweetener for drinks.
-Made with a mixture of sugar dissolved in water, this homemade syrup easily mixes into drinks because it is a liquified version of sugar.
+Made with a mixture of sugar dissolved in water, this basic simple syrup easily mixes into drinks because it is a liquified version of sugar.
+It earned its name: It’s easy to make and easy to flavor any way you want.

 It’s a great alternative to stirring in sugar or honey, which can take a long time to dissolve, especially in cold beverages like iced tea, iced coffee or lemonade.